Paeonians: History

-During the Persian invasion of Greece they conquered Paeonians as far as Lake Prasias, including the Paeoplae and Siropaiones.
+In the late 6th century BC, the Persians conquered Paeonians as far as Lake Prasias, including the Paeoplae and Siropaiones.
 Part of them were deported from Paeonia to Asia.

 Before the reign of Darius Hystaspes, they had made their way as far east as Perinthus in Thrace on the Propontis.
-At one time all Mygdonia, together with Crestonia, was subject to them.
-When Xerxes crossed Chalcidice on his way to Therma (later renamed Thessalonica), he is said to have marched through Paeonian territory.
+At one time, all Mygdonia, together with Crestonia, was subject to them.
+When Xerxes crossed Chalcidice on his way to Therma (near Thessalonica), he is said to have marched through Paeonian territory.
 They occupied the entire valley of the Axios (Vardar) as far inland as Stobi, the valleys to the east of it as far as the Strymon and the country round Astibus and the river of the same name, with the water of which they anointed their kings.
-Emathia, roughly the district between the Haliacmon and Axios, was once called Paeonia; and Pieria and Pelagonia were inhabited by Paeonians.
+The Paeonians included several independent tribes, all later united under the rule of a single king to form the Kingdom of Paeonia.